TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 16/Romans 16.4.md

 ---

-who for my life laid down their own necks; unto whom not only I give thanks, but also all the churches of the Gentiles:
+who for my life, laid down their own necks; to whom not only I give thanks, but also all the assemblies of the Gentiles.